 ICAM and AEM Basics Determining the Need for AEM - A two-page handout created by the ICAM team.

-AEM - Simply Said Video A brief overview of AEM in easy to understand language.
+Check out the AEM - Simply Said Video for a brief overview of AEM in easy to understand language.

 School District Policy for Providing Captions/Transcripts for AEM is a document that school personnel can reference regarding the need for providing captions and/or transcripts for any media with auditory information that is curated, purchased, and/or used by the district.